-The input sources for Main insert returns can be patched, moved and removed on the I/O - Input screen, by selecting "Main Inserts" from the list of input views.
+The main insert returns are set up on the I/O - INPUT screen, by selecting "Main Inserts" from the list of Input Views.
+The input sources for main insert returns can be patched here in the same way that channel inputs are patched.